neducod/neducod/README.md

 - 👀 I’m interested in anything that says code
 - 🌱 I’m currently learning frontend developing
 - 💞️ I’m looking to collaborate with liked minded individuals
-- 📫 How to reach me @nedu-nony on IG
+- 📫 How to reach me @nedunony16@gmail.com

 <!---
 neducod/neducod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.